linuxfandudeguy/cubeascii/README.md

 # Automation

-In order to make an animation out of this you can simply run this command in your terminal:
+In order to make an animation out of this, you can simply run this command in your terminal:

 ```bash
 while true; do